5 Tips to Ease Your nerves as a Homeschool Beginner Mom

 - The average classroom size varies from 15-30 kids so if there is an assembly or fundraiser or birthday party.
 Learning will happen less on those days.

-Productive homeschooling Schedule
+Productive Homeschooling Schedule

 Morning Basket or Grab from the Basket

-Now let me briefly explain the ‘morning basket’ or ‘Grab from the basket’ section of the schedule.
 You will see the phrase ‘Morning Basket’ roaming in the homeschool community.
 When you search it on Pinterest or google you will see examples of how other homeschool mamas use there basket.

 The idea behind this basket is that you can fill it up with an extra curriculum that you would like your child to eventually learn.
-Since there are not enough hours in the day wit cover all the curriculum.
+Since there are not enough hours in the day to cover all the curriculum.
 The basket is a great alternative to slowly work your way through different topics.

-Tip #5 Avoid comparing yourself to a veteran homeschool mom
+5. Avoid comparing yourself to a veteran homeschool mom

 To sum up, please do not compare your first day of homeschooling to someone else’s thousand days of homeschooling.
 It will lead you to unnecessary nervousness and mental fatigue, to say the least.